CodeyBank/documentationTraining/docs/source/index.rst

 .. note::

    This project is under active development.
+Changes will be updated here

 Contents
 --------

 .. toctree::

-   usage
-   api
+   Requirements
+   Installation guide
+   Connecting to Node
+   Configuration
+   Accessing App Logs
+   Sending Commands
+   Receiving Commands
+   How to Log Data from onboard sensors
+   Future updates